Axiomatic47/mini_simulations/README.md

 To add new physics-based analogies:

-1. Create a new module in the `config` directory
+1. Create a new file in the appropriate `physics_domains/` subdirectory
-2. Implement the mathematical models with numerical stability safeguards
+2. Implement the mathematical model with numerical stability safeguards
+3. Add the function to the domain's `__init__.py` file
+4. Update the corresponding config file to import and re-export the function
-3. Create a simulation script in the `simulations` directory
+5. Create a simulation script in the `simulations/` directory
-4. Import your new models and integrate them with existing dynamics
-5. Add appropriate tests in the `tests` directory
+6. Add appropriate tests in the `tests/` directory

 ## Extending the Dashboard